 Bid/Quote Procedure All bids and quote shall be firmly sealed in an envelope and labeled to indicate the specific project for which the bid/quote is submitted and the scheduled date and time of the opening.
 Bids will only be accepted by mail or in person.
 Quotes will be accepted by mail, email, or in person.
 Bids/Quote shall be opened at the appointed time by the District Committee.
 All bid/quote openings shall be open to the public.
 Any bids/quotes received after the opening has commenced shall be returned to the contractor unopened.
-Upon completion of the bid/quote opening, the District Manager/Program Manager, consultant, and landowner (if applicable) will analyze the bid for conformance with the specifications and recommend to the District Board the lowest responsible and responsive bid/quote.
+Upon completion of the bid/quote opening, the Executive Director/Program Manager, consultant, and landowner (if applicable) will analyze the bid for conformance with the specifications and recommend to the District Board the lowest responsible and responsive bid/quote.

-Bid/Quote award The District Board shall review the recommendation of the Agricultural Advisory Committee, District Manager/Program Manager, consultant, and landowner (if applicable) and may award a Contract to the lowest responsible and responsive bid/quote.
+Bid/Quote award The District Board shall review the recommendation of the Agricultural Advisory Committee, Executive Director/Program Manager, consultant, and landowner (if applicable) and may award a Contract to the lowest responsible and responsive bid/quote.
 All such awards shall be made in a public meeting by the affirmative vote of the majority of the District Board.
 The District Board shall always reserve the right to reject any and all bids/quotes received.

-Certificates of Insurance: The bid/quote to whom the contract is awarded shall take out and maintain during the life of the Contract, adequate Workers’ Compensation Insurance for all employees employed on the project.
+Certificates of Insurance: The bid/quote to whom the contract is awarded shall take out and maintain, during the life of the Contract, adequate Workers’ Compensation Insurance for all employees employed on the project.
 In the case any work is sublet, the Contractor shall require the subcontractor to provide Workers’ Compensation Insurance for the latter’s employees unless such employees are covered by the protection afforded by the Contractor.

-The successful bidder shall also take out and maintain for the life of the Contract any Public Liability and Property Damage Insurance as shall protect the owner, the Contractor and any subcontractor performing work covered by the Contract from claims for damages for personal injuries, including wrongful death, as well as claims for property damages which may arise from operations under the Contract, whether such operation be by himself or by any subcontractor or anyone directly or indirectly employed by either of them and name Carbon Conservation District as an additional insured.
+The successful bidder shall also take out and maintain for the life of the Contract any Public Liability and Property Damage Insurance as shall protect the owner, the Contractor, and any subcontractor performing work covered by the Contract from claims for damages, for personal injuries including wrongful death, as well as claims for property damages which may arise from operations under the Contract, whether such operation be by himself or by any subcontractor or anyone directly or indirectly employed by either of them and name Carbon Conservation District as an additional insured.
 Coverage limits are minimum $1,000,000.00.

 The form of the Insurance and the Surety thereon shall be satisfactory to the District.
 The amount of the Insurance shall not be less than that specified in the Contract documents.